akmalabiyoga/antigravity_install_script_for_linux/README.md

 - download the script here
 - make it executable, the script (you need to know this already if you use linux)
 - then run the script to install the antigravity

+for uninstalling, it just remove the .desktop file, you need to delete the antigravity folder manually.
+Its on purpose